camunda/camunda-docs-manual/content/modeler/forms.md

 ## Save your Form

-To save your state of work, click the **Save Diagram as...** button in the top-level menu.
+To save your state of work, click the **File > Save File As...** button in the top-level menu.
 Then select a location on your file system to store the form as `.form` file.

-{{< img src="img/save-form.png" title="Save your Camunda Form file" >}}
+You can load that file again by clicking **File > Open File...**.

 ## Connect your Form to a BPMN diagram